Arlington

 view objects in the night sky.
 We'll have a specific target

-object each time, but with a sky full of stars, we won't be limited to just that one.
-The events are
+object each time, but with a sky full of stars, we won't be

 totally informal and fun for all ages.
 Weather permitting,